 - Registration in advance is required, and space is limited.
 You may register in person in the Law Library, by phone 507-218-3778, or via Email.

 The volunteer attorney will contact each clinic registrant by phone.
 If you need the volunteer attorney to view paperwork for a clinic, arrangements must be made ahead of time in order to get the paperwork to the attorney.
-Please contact the law library by phone or email to register for the a free legal clinic.
+Please contact the law library by phone, in person in the Law Library, or email to register for the a free legal clinic.
 A law librarian will give you instructions for getting necessary paperwork to the volunteer attorney.